 Vineyard 7 & 8.
 The winery was built from 2004 through 2008.
-Founders Launny and Weezie Steffens have traveled extensively in Asia and developed an appreciation for numerology – the numbers that form the name of this winery are considered lucky in many Asian cultures.
+Founders Launny and Weezie Steffens have traveled extensively in Asia and developed an appreciation for numerology – the numbers chosen for their name are considered lucky in many Asian cultures.

 The winery sits a short ways in on the Spring Mountain “summit winery road” and affords one fantastic views of Mt.
 St. Helena and the neighboring mountains.
-The entrance to the winery is built to resemble a home and you would not guess the size and functionality incorporated into the building until you go downstairs or see it from the backside.
-A massive 700 pound copper door greets you at the entrance and once inside you step into a room with a 180 degree windowed view of the surrounding mountains.
-On a clear day from this room, the views are jaw dropping.
+The entrance to the winery is built to resemble a home and first time guests to the property generally aren’t aware of the size and functionality incorporated into the building.

 Ever since the Steffen Family purchased the vineyards, great attention to detail has been placed on the details and nuances of managing their vines.
-Specific rows are picked only when they are ready meaning certain blocks of the vineyard are picked at multiple times to ensure only ripe fruit is used.
+Specific rows are picked only when they are ready – thus ensuring that particular vineyard blocks are picked at multiple times allowing only fully ripe grapes to be fermented.
 A number of small tanks ensures that they have enough room to micro manage fermentations block by block.

 A kitchen is located on site and private food and wine pairings are offered.
-Total production is quite limited at about 1800 cases, some of which is distributed in the far east including China (the number 8 is considered lucky in some Asian cultures!)
+Total production is quite limited at about 2,000 cases, some of which is distributed in Asia including China.

-Their 2004 Chardonnay is a very nice representation of what you can do with Spring Mountain grown fruit.
-Its an elegant wine with a nice nuance of lemon, pineapple and some toasted nut flavors.
+The 2004 Vineyard 7&8 Chardonnay is a very nice representation of what you can do with Spring Mountain grown fruit from this varietal.
+Its an elegant wine with attractive flavors including lemon, pineapple and some toasted nut nuances.

-The other wine produced is Cabernet Sauvignon.
-We tried the 2004 vintage; it reveals an intriguing bouquet showing notes of mocha and various ripe berry fruit (raspberry and blackberry).
+The 2004 Vineyard 7&8 Cabernet Sauvignon reveals an intriguing bouquet showing notes of mocha and various ripe berry fruit (raspberry and blackberry).
 The palate is nicely balanced and the tannins integrate very well on the very smooth and long finish.

-Note: a newer label is Correlation Wine, founded by Wesley with a focus on non estate wines – wines sourced from select vineyards throughout Napa based on relationships that Wesley has made with various growers, winemakers and vineyard owners.
-The inaugural releases of Correlation includes a 2014 Cabernet Sauvignon and a
+Note: Wesley founded a much newer label, Correlation Wine Company, which focuses on non estate wines – wines sourced from select vineyards throughout the Napa Valley based on relationships that Wesley has cultivated with various growers, winemakers and vineyard owners.
+The inaugural releases of Correlation included a 2014 Cabernet Sauvignon and a 2016 rosé.